-Subject Code Subject Name Categor AV19311 PROJECT WORK (PHASE I) EEC
+Subject Code Subject Name AV23321 PROJECT WORK (PHASE I)

-Category L T P C EEC 0 0 20 10
+Category L Т Р С EEC 0 0 20 8

-- To identify a specific problem for the current need of the society and collecting information related to the same - through detailed review of literature. - To develop the methodology to solve the identified problem. - To train the students in preparing project reports and to face reviews and viva-voce examination
+- To identify a specific problem for the current need of the society and collecting information related to the same through detailed review of literature. - To solve the identified problem based on the formulated methodology. - To develop skills to analyze and discuss the test results, and make conclusions - To utilize the knowledge gained from literature survey and continue to solve the chosen problem (in phase 1) till the successful solution of the same. - To train the students in preparing project reports and to face reviews and viva voce examination.